 Testing

-Prior to publication, it is strongly recommended that HD ENC datasets be supplied to harbour/port authorities and pilots for testing and feedback.
+Prior to publication, it is recommended that HD ENC datasets be supplied to harbour/port authorities and pilots for testing and feedback.
 If possible, consideration should also be given to supplying HD ENC datasets to local ship simulator training facilities for evaluation, testing and feedback.

 Maintenance of HD ENC Data